 - The controls need to be put out in the field which is done a day or two before the event.
 The M.D. needs to take time off of work for this task.
 (A bad day of putting out controls is better than a good day of work.)
-If the event is going to have E-Punch then the legwork for setting the controls is doubled.

 - If there are any issues with controls, medical emergencies, activity bus parking, or other problems – it’s the M.D. who handles it.

 - Everyone has a fun day of orienteering and then heads home – except the M.D.
 Tables have to be tidied and gear packed up since we “leave no trace” and want to stay in the good graces of park administrators.